Assisted Living Group CPR Training in Melbourne & Beyond

-We can teach either the American Heart Association (AHA) version of CPR BLS, or the American Safety and Health Institute (ASHI) version.
+We can teach either the American Heart Association (AHA) BLS Training in Melbourne, or the American Safety and Health Institute (ASHI) version.
 The AHA version is more in-depth and takes up to three hours to complete, including the written test.
 The ASHI version is shorter.
 Contact us to discuss which certification is best for your facility.

 Call or text us at 321-749-9945 to schedule your group’s instruction in CPR BLS.